 Open for visits while boiling, follow the sugar shack’s Facebook page for posts to see when they will be boiling.
 Children and families are welcome to watch the syrup making process.
 Syrup is also available for sale!

 Lamothe’s Sugar House will be offering tours to watch how maple syrup is made, try a sample, and enjoy hot coffee or cocoa on the weekend throughout March, from 1 p.m. to 4 p.m.
 The store is open daily and will be selling maple syrup, maple candy, and more (store hours vary, please see website).
+To book a tour, visit their website.

 A small family owned farm that has produced their own maple syrup since the 1990s, Sweet Wind is famous for their annual Maple Festival held every year in March.
 In addition to the festival, the farm has open house boiling days every Saturday during sugaring season where visitors can learn about the maple making process and bring home their own bottle of liquid gold!
 See our Blog Post.